End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Conclusions

 \section{Conclusions}

-In this paper, we described the construction of a class of \emph{general}, end-to-end, image-based event classifiers, using high-fidelity, simulated, raw detector data as inputs.
-Their use is not restricted to any particular topology and they are not reliant on one's ability to reconstruct the event kinematics and can therefore be applied to arbitrarily complex topologies without modification.
-To combine overlapping subdetector images of dissimilar segmentation, we chose one subdetector to render faithfully and projected all other subdetectors to its segmentation, allowing for different geometry strategies.
-While these classifiers are best suited to challenging decays, we have applied them in a simplified search for the Standard Model $H\rightarrow\gamma\gamma$ decay to highlight their key features and challenges.
-Through the irreducible $\gamma\gamma$ background, we were able to infer that such classifiers are able to learn about the angular distribution of the photon showers as well as the energy scale of their constituent hits.
-By removing the latter through preprocessing, we showed that we were able to de-correlate the event classifier from the reconstructed diphoton mass while still preserving the former.
-Through the reducible $\gamma+\mathrm{jet}$ background, we additionally showed that such classifiers can learn about the photon shower shape giving them a strong advantage over purely kinematical classifiers while being less reliant on the energy scale information.
-Finally, we demonstrated the scalability and flexibility of these classifiers when dealing with multiple detector images and networks where we found them to be robust versus the choice of geometry projection and the inclusion of extraneous, noisy detector images.
+In this paper, we described the construction of \emph{general}, end-to-end, image-based event classifiers, using high-fidelity simulated low-level CMS detector data as input.
+The use of end-to-end classifiers is not restricted to any particular topology and does not rely on the ability to fully reconstruct the event kinematics.
+It can be applied to arbitrarily complex event topologies and be particularly relevant to cases were traditional reconstruction approaches are difficult, for example, for highly boosted and merged topologies that arise in many BSM models \cite{h2aa}.
+To combine overlapping subdetector images of dissimilar segmentation, we chose one subdetector to render faithfully and projected all other subdetectors to its segmentation.
+While these classifiers are best suited to challenging decays, we have applied them in a simplified manner to the SM $H\rightarrow\gamma\gamma$ decay to highlight their key features and challenges.
+Through the irreducible $\gamma\gamma$ background, we were able to infer that such classifiers are able to learn about the angular distribution of the photon showers as well as the absolute energy of their constituent hits.
+We showed that we can definitively de-correlate the event classifier from the reconstructed diphoton mass while still preserving the angular information by using a CVM-based loss penalty.
+We found that such classifiers can learn about the photon shower shapes giving them an exceptionally strong advantage over a purely kinematics-based classifier in suppressing the reducible $\gamma+\mathrm{jet}$ background.
+Finally, we demonstrated the scalability and flexibility of the end-to-end classifiers when dealing with multiple detector images and networks, where they exhibited robustness against the presence of underlying event and pile-up.